nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 ## NGINXperts Solution:  Choosing the Nearest Data Center, without GSLB/DNS

-As you are likely an Nginx Admin with Global responsibilities, you have multiple Data Centers spread around the world or the country.
-When you have users also around the world, you are probably traditional `Global Server Load Balancing` and "SmartDNS" systems, to respond to DNS queries for your FQDNs.
-However, these are not usually in your control, and there is likely an entirely different team responsible for DNS administration/management, right?
-OH groan, more tickets and waiting...  *What if there was an easier way, to find a user's location, and route the users' requests correctly to the closest data center?*
+As you are likely a DevOps Engineer, Application Architect/Developer, or Nginx Admin with Global responsibilities, you have `multiple Data Centers spread around the world or the country`.
+As you also have users also around the world, you are probably using traditional `Global Server Load Balancing` and "SmartDNS" systems, to respond to DNS queries for your FQDNs.
+However, these systems are not usually in your control, and there is likely an entirely different team responsible for DNS administration/management, right?
+OH groan, more tickets and waiting...  **What if there was an easier way, to find a user's location, and route the users to the closest data center?**

 You can easily do that with Nginx and the MaxMind GeoIP2 module, without requiring many changes from your DNS admin team.

 ![Nginx-GeoIP](media/nginx-geoip2.png)

-There are several Benefits, But also some Drawbacks, to this Solution:
+There are several Benefits, but also some Drawbacks, to this Solution:

 Benefits | Drawbacks
 :-------:|:---------: